 The dual degree Science Po/SIPA program is a fixed track program in which students spend their first year at Sciences Po and their second year at SIPA.
 The program requires a separate admissions application and is not open to students who are already enrolled in the MIA/MPA programs at either school.
 The application and admissions process is overseen by Sciences Po.
 Please visit their website for more information on admissions.
 See the links below for program and SIPA curricula information.
 Sciences Po MIA and MPA curricula information is available on their site.

 - Paris: School of International Affairs at Sciences Po - Master of International Affairs

 - Paris: School of Public Affairs at Sciences Po - Master of Public Administration

 Exchange programs allow students to spend a semester of their second year at one of our partner schools and transfer credits back to SIPA.
 SIPA students continue to pay SIPA tuition when they are abroad.
 Programs are listed below:

 - Cairo: School of Global Affairs and Public Policy (GAPP) at the American University of Cairo (AUC) - please click on the link for complete information on the AUC exchange process.

 - Mexico City: Centro de Investigación y Docencia Económicas (CIDE) - (currently suspended)

 - Contact Information for partner schools is provided on the respective schools' web pages which can be accessed via the links above.
 Note: prospective students who plan to spend their first year at a partner institution will need to apply through that school.

-- Current SIPA students and applicants who plan to spend their first year at SIPA can contact Alleyne Waysome, Assistant Dean of Office of Student Affairs.
+- Current SIPA students and applicants who plan to spend their first year at SIPA can contact Alleyne Waysome, Assistant Dean or Urbano Garza, Sr. Assistant Dean.